MathiasMonstrey/gloomhaven-rules/README.md

 In the case that players immediately travel to a new scenario, they must complete a road event before starting the new scenario **unless they are playing the same scenario, the new scenario is linked to the previous scenario, or they are playing in casual mode.** In a scenario’s entry in the Scenario Book, the scenarios that are **linked** to that entry are listed on the upper right side of the page.
 If the two scenarios are **linked**, players can immediately start the new scenario without completing a road event.

-If players return to Gloomhaven, once they are finished with their **business** in town (see Visiting Gloomhaven on pp. 42–48 for details), then the party will still need to **travel** to a new scenario and complete a road event **unless the new scenario is linked to Gloomhaven or it is being played in casual mode**.
+If players return to Gloomhaven, once they are finished with their **business** in town (see Visiting Gloomhaven on p.
+42–48 for details), then the party will still need to **travel** to a new scenario and complete a road event **unless the new scenario is linked to Gloomhaven or it is being played in casual mode**.
 This link will also be listed in the scenario’s entry in the scenario book.

 ***Example:** After completing the **Black Barrow** scenario, the party unlocks the **Barrow Lair** scenario.
 These two scenarios are **linked**, so they could travel to the Barrow Lair without completing a road event.
 Instead, they decide to go back to **Gloomhaven** to spend the money they gathered.
 Now when they travel to the Barrow Lair, they must complete a road event because the Barrow Lair is not linked to Gloomhaven.*